SpoonX/boards-cli/README.md

 };
 ```

+_**Note: This also works for definedTasks.
+When used there, this automatically makes the task isolated.**_

 #### Complete task

 If you wish to manipulate the params for all steps following your prepare method, pass in a function as the task.